tbfe-de/viva-tcl/emb_tcl/README.md

 ```

 Obviously there is a categorisation included (in square brackets) followed by either the name of the application
-itself or one of its functions, from which the message orginates, up to a colon.
+itself or one of its functions, from which the message originates, up to a colon.

 Looking for the points where such messages are sent reveals the unique use of a function `dbg` to generate such
 messages.